104.2K

 Episodes

-This is No-Nonsense Leadership, where we explore better ways to develop software products and services.
+This is No-Nonsense Agile Leadership, where we explore better ways to develop digital products and services.
 Join world-class experts for honest insights and practical advice to help you lead digital teams, products, and organisations clearly and confidently.
 Subscribe now to learn the best ideas in the field.

 Episodes